Student cycling in a research lab

 Degree Details

-The Master of Science in Human Health and Nutritional Sciences is available as either a thesis (two-year program) or coursework and project (one-year program).
+The Master of Science in Human Health and Nutritional Sciences is available as a thesis (two-year program) or coursework and major research project, where you either work individually with an advisor (one year; 3 or 4 semesters) or as part of a team (one year).

 Students can choose one of three specializations: